QUICK ANSWER

 Is Fort Walton Beach good for military relocation real estate?

 It can be, but military relocation requires speed, accuracy, lender coordination, remote showing systems, and strong broker supervision.
-New agents should learn the process before promising expertise.
+Eglin Air Force Base and Hurlburt Field drive most of the local PCS volume, with the Army's 7th Special Forces Group adding an Army population.
+New agents should apprentice with a brokerage that already serves these clients before promising expertise.

 Can I start part time in Fort Walton Beach real estate?